aboelsoud3/Pere-Angular-Demo/README.md

 ## Development server
+in an empty folder or directory , open terminal or CMD and enter the following commands in sequance :
+1. `git clone --progress -v "https://github.com/aboelsoud3/Pere-Angular-Demo.git"`
+2. `cd Pere-Angular-Demo`
+3. `npm install`

-Run `ng serve` for a dev server.
+3. Run `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding